-- Enable participation which reflects and recognises diversity of our communities.
+- Enabling participation that reflects and recognises diversity

 What we will look at